What is FluxPay?

 Query Parameters Received

-When the customer is redirected, these query parameters are appended to your URL:
+These query parameters are appended to your redirect URL:

 curl -X POST https://fluxpay.online/api/v1/payments \